 Since the CMB signal cancels in this construction, we expect $\Delta D^{XY, \rm data}_\ell$ to be dust-dominated (dust here also refers to the CIB).
 These spectra are fit using different models in temperature and polarization.
 For TE and EE, the residuals above are assumed to be dominated by Galactic dust, whereas in TT, the CIB is also included:

 Here $\Delta^{\rm dust}_{353, 143}$ gives the expected frequency scaling of the residual assuming an MBB, as in Equation~\eqref{eq:dust_pw}, integrated in the {\it Planck} measured passbands, defined in~\citet{planck_2013_ix}.
-Similarly, $\Delta D^{\rm CIB}_\ell (a_{c}, a_{p})$ gives the frequency and $\ell$ scaling of the corresponding CIB residuals from Equations~\eqref{eqn:cib_p} and~\eqref{eqn:cib_c} as specified in \S\ref{subsec.cib}, where $\beta_c$ and $\beta_p$ have been fixed to their {\it Planck} best-fit values, marginalizing over $a_c$ and $a_p$ while fitting for $a_g^\mathrm{TT}$.
+Similarly, $\Delta D^{\rm CIB}_\ell (a_{c}, a_{p})$ gives the frequency and $\ell$ scaling of the corresponding CIB residuals from Equations~\eqref{eqn:cib_p} and~\eqref{eqn:cib_c} as specified in \S\ref{subsec.cib}, where $\beta_c$ and $\beta_p$ have been fixed to their {\it Planck} best-fitting values, marginalizing over $a_c$ and $a_p$ while fitting for $a_g^\mathrm{TT}$.
 The $\ell$-power law provides an excellent fit to the data and the amplitudes (normalized at $150~{\rm GHz}$ and $\ell_0=500$) are estimated as (from L25)

-These best-fit values are used as the priors for the dust amplitudes, and the Gaussian prior widths are twice the $1\sigma$ uncertainties in Equation~\eqref{eq:dust_amps}.
+These best-fitting values are used as the priors for the dust amplitudes, and the Gaussian prior standard deviations are twice the $1\sigma$ uncertainties in Equation~\eqref{eq:dust_amps}.
 These fits have been performed for a range of values of dust power-law indices $\alpha_g^\mathrm{TT}$ and $\alpha_g^\mathrm{TE/EE}$, allowing us to vary the value of these parameters while maintaining consistent priors for the amplitudes.